Building a Just Legal System

 Imagine What it Would Look Like if Funding for Legal Aid Was Secure

-Part of the beauty of the Endow Now! initiative is its simplicity.
-One of the easiest ways to participate is to name CEJ as a beneficiary or partial beneficiary of your IRA, retirement plan, or life insurance policy.
-In most cases all you need to do is fill out a simple form.
-Curious about the lump sum gift amount needed to ensure subsequent yearly distributions that match your current giving level?
+It is easy to participate: just name CEJ as a beneficiary or partial beneficiary of your IRA, retirement plan, or life insurance policy.
+In most cases all you need to do is fill out a simple form from the holder of your account or policy.
+Curious about the lump sum gift amount needed to ensure subsequent yearly distributions matching your current giving level?
 Check out the chart!

 For more information, contact: ayla@cej-oregon.org or call 503-295-8442 and ask to speak to the Executive Director about endowing a gift.